Mixing matters: Introduction

-Therein lies a problem: in hydrodynamical simulations, the physical dissipation scale $\eta$ is almost always much smaller than the resolution scale, $\eta \ll h$ \citep{Pope2000}.
+While there are many successful cosmological simulations that use a variety of sub-grid assumptions to broadly reproduce galaxy populations (e.g. \citealt{Guedes2011, Hopkins2014, Vogelsberger2014, Schaye2014, Genel2014, Dave2017a, Dave2019, Tremmel2018, Pillepich2018, Huang2020a}), one aspect that is often overlooked is the numerical modelling of sub-grid turbulence.
+The crux of the problem is in the fact that in hydrodynamical simulations, the physical dissipation scale $\eta$ is almost always much smaller than the resolution scale, $\eta \ll h$ \citep{Pope2000}.
 For that reason, the kinetic energy that is flowing in the turbulent cascade reaches some scale $H \gtrsim h$ where it may no longer progress.
 If the numerical viscosity of the hydrodynamical method is not sufficiently strong to thermalise the kinetic energy, there will be a build-up of kinetic energy at that scale $H \gtrsim h \gg \eta$ \citep{Garnier2009}.
 The kinetic energy build-up is a completely unphysical representation of turbulence and not only impacts the energetics, but the large scale flow properties such as the redistribution of metals.

-Although not explicitly stated, many cosmological hydrodynamical simulation studies implicitly assume that \textit{numerical dissipation} is sufficient to mimic sub-grid turbulence.
-However, numerical dissipation is not be sufficient to reduce the kinetic energy build-up and may not represent turbulent flow statistics in all cases \citep{Sagaut2006}.
-This has led to the development of sub-grid turbulence models whose purpose is to eliminate the build-up of kinetic energy at the resolution scale by providing a new viscous dissipation mechanism (or transport mechanism, in the case of metals).
+Although not explicitly stated, many cosmological hydrodynamical simulation studies implicitly assume that \textit{numerical dissipation} is sufficient to mimic sub-grid turbulence, rather than modelling sub-grid turbulence with additional terms in the hydrodynamical equations of motion.
+However, numerical dissipation is not sufficient to reduce the kinetic energy build-up and may not represent turbulent flow statistics in all cases \citep{Sagaut2006}.
+Indeed, \cite{Lecoanet2016} showed that numerical noise at the resolution scale seeds instability in the Kelvin-Helmholtz experiment that causes the long-term evolution to be unconverged as the small-scale instabilities grow.
+When they introduced explicit sub-grid diffusion to their simulations, the results of the Kelvin-Helmholtz experiment converged -- showing that more small-scale structure (i.e. resolution-scale noise) is not necessarily better, and that explicit sub-grid diffusion can cause \textit{less} large-scale mixing.

 In simulations that use Eulerian (i.e. grid-based) hydrodynamics, there has been extensive effort to developing models for sub-grid turbulence (see \citealt{Sagaut2006, Garnier2009} and \citealt{Schmidt2015} for extensive reference lists).
 For astrophysically-relevant work, we refer the reader to \cite{Scannapieco2008}, \cite{Pan2013}, \cite{Federrath2013a}, \cite{Schmidt2013}, and \cite{Semenov2015} (for a review, see \citealt{Schmidt2015}).
 In this paper, we focus on the Lagrangian hydrodynamical methods.